mattermost/mattermost-developer-documentation/site/content/contribute/server/feature-flags.md

 8. Does it make sense to use feature flags for A/B testing?
  - This is something we're going to be evaluating using split.io.
 We have already implemented support for this in the server.

+9. Do feature flags need to be restarted?
+ - Feature flags don’t have to be restarted unless the feature requires that (the feature team would know this).

+10. For features that are requested by Self-Managed customers, why do we have to deploy to Cloud first, rather than having the customer who has the test case test it?
+ - Cloud is the way to validate the stability of the feature before it goes to that customer.
+Or can say can use environment variables but it’s experimental.

+11. How does the current process take into account bugs that may arise on Self-Managed specifically?
+ - Process hasn’t changed much; hopefully bugs are first caught on Cloud.